Iran says sanctions show US ‘afraid’ of top diplomat

 “It is completely clear that the foundations of the White House have been shaken by the words and logic of an informed, devoted and diplomatic individual.

-“They are doing childish things now.
-Maybe there’s no better way to describe (the sanctions) but childish,” Rouhani said on a visit to the northwestern city of Tabriz.
+“They are doing childish things now,” Rouhani said on a visit to the northwestern city of Tabriz.

 “Our enemies are so helpless that they have lost the ability to act and think wisely.”

+Iran’s powerful Revolutionary Guards called the designation “absurd” and thanked Zarif for his service.

+“Americans have once again shown their anger at the Islamic Revolution’s inspiring... discourse and made evident their enmity towards Iran’s system and proud nation,” said a statement on the Guards’ official website.

-The designation of Zarif under the same sanctions earlier applied to Iran’s supreme leader Ayatollah Ali Khamenei is the latest in a string of moves by the United States against the Islamic republic.
+The designation of Zarif under the same sanctions already applied to supreme leader Ayatollah Ali Khamenei is the latest in a series of US moves against Iran.

+Zarif is expected to be able to continue to visit the United Nations in New York, albeit under tight restrictions.

-“Zarif implements the reckless agenda of Iran’s supreme leader, and is the regime’s primary spokesperson around the world,” Treasury Secretary Steven Mnuchin said in a statement.
+Treasury Secretary Steven Mnuchin said in a statement that “Zarif implements the reckless agenda of Iran’s supreme leader, and is the regime’s primary spokesperson around the world.”

-“The United States is sending a clear message to the Iranian regime that its recent behaviour is completely unacceptable.”
+“The United States is sending a clear message to the Iranian regime that its recent behaviour is completely unacceptable,” he said.

-The arch-foes have been locked in a battle of nerves since President Donald Trump withdrew the US from a landmark 2015 deal aimed at limiting Iran’s nuclear programme and began reimposing sanctions.
+The arch-foes have been locked in a battle of nerves since President Donald Trump withdrew the US from a landmark 2015 deal placing limits on Iran’s nuclear programme and began reimposing sanctions.

-The situation has worsened since the Trump administration stepped up a campaign of “maximum pressure” against Iran this year, with drones downed and tankers mysteriously attacked in Gulf waters.
+The situation has worsened since the Trump administration stepped up its campaign of “maximum pressure” against Iran this year, with drones downed and tankers mysteriously attacked in Gulf waters.

-But in a mixed message to Tehran, Washington on Wednesday extended waivers for three Iranian civil nuclear projects, to avoid upsetting the other signatories to the 2015 Iran nuclear agreement -- China, Russia, Germany, France and Britain.
+But in a mixed message to Tehran, Washington on Wednesday extended waivers for three Iranian civil nuclear projects, to avoid upsetting the other parties to the 2015 agreement -- Britain, China, France, Germany and Russia.

 “This is a short 90-day extension,” said White House national security adviser John Bolton, a champion of the hawkish policy towards Iran.